terminaldweller/mutator/README.md

 ## Announcements

+* Project mutator will be re-licensed to GPL-3.0.<br/>
+* bruiser has a working poc demo for asmrewriter.<br/>
 * bruiser has a working poc demo for Xobjs.
 For more info checkout bruiser's `README.md`.<br/>
 * announcing `obfuscator`, the newest mutator family member. it's a C/C++ source obfuscation tool.<br/>
 * mutator has a new experimental member, bruiser.
 The idea is that we are already inside the code, so why not break it?<br/>